 I decided to paint one of my favorite wildflowers, Queen Anne’s Lace, on it.

-Ready to see the finish?
+Finally, are you ready to see the finish?
 This one made me smile.

 It’s soft, it’s feminine, and those lines draw me in.